What are Negotiation Skills?

 5. Leadership

 Leadership skills play a pivotal role in negotiations, particularly in team settings.
 Effective negotiation leaders inspire and guide their team members toward common objectives.
 They set the tone for productive discussions, encourage collaboration, and maintain focus on shared goals.
-In negotiations where multiple stakeholders are involved, strong leadership can prevent chaos and ensure that the process remains organized and purposeful.
+In negotiations involving multiple stakeholders, strong leadership can prevent chaos and keep the process organized and purposeful.

 How to Improve Leadership: